Siege of Virovitica (1684)

-Siege of Virovitica, was one of the first battles of Croatian-Slavonian theater during Great Turkish War.
-The siege took place in July 1684, and it ended with the Ottoman garrison's surrender and Habsburg-Croatian capture of town.
-Due to its capture in early phase of the war, the town became a vital Habsburg base for further operations in Slavonia.
+The siege of Virovitica was one of the first battles of the Croatian–Slavonian theater during the Great Turkish War.
+The siege took place in July 1684, and it ended with the Ottoman garrison's surrender and Habsburg-Croatian capture of Virovitica.
+Due to its capture in the early phase of the war, the town became a vital Habsburg base for further operations in Slavonia.

 Background

 In 1683, the twenty-year-long peace, concluded by the Vasvar peace treaty ended, and Ottoman Porte decided to renew its hostilities against the Habsburg Empire.
-The large Ottoman Army, attempted to capture Habsburg capital of Vienna in 1683, but suffered a crushing defeat, which also ended with the formation of anti-Ottoman alliance, The Holy League, and the beginning of the Great Turkish War.
+The large Ottoman Army, attempted to capture the Habsburg capital of Vienna in 1683, but suffered a crushing defeat, which also ended with the formation of an anti-Ottoman alliance, The Holy League, and the beginning of the Great Turkish War.

 Prior to the Great Turkish War, much of Hungary and Slavonia were conquered by the Ottomans, while Croatia was reduced to "remnants of the remnants" of what it once was.
-As a result of Ottoman conquests, center of the Croatian medieval state gradually moved northwards into Slavonia (Zagreb).
-Captured Croatian, Slavonian and Hungarian lands in previous centuries were made Ottoman sanjaks within Ottoman Empire.
+As a result of the Ottoman conquests, the center of the Croatian medieval state gradually moved northwards into Slavonia (Zagreb).
+Captured Croatian, Slavonian and Hungarian lands in previous centuries were made Ottoman sanjaks within the Ottoman Empire.

-With the Imperial Habsburg Army launching its campaigns to recapture Hungary, in Croatia and its Military Frontier, armies of Croatian ban and Frontier commanders, began their own preparations for offensive campaigns into Ottoman-ruled Slavonia.
+With the Imperial Habsburg Army launching its campaigns to recapture Hungary, through Croatia and its Military Frontier, armies of the Croatian ban and Frontier commanders, began their own preparations for an offensive campaigns into Ottoman-ruled Slavonia.
 The closest such lands were the territories of Sanjak of Požega, whose town of Virovitica represented the most frontal Ottoman fort, and thus also its most vulnerable outpost.
 Its capture by the Habsburgs would also permit further offensive actions directed towards Valpovo and Osijek.

 By the end of June 1684, the war preparations began near Đurđevac.
-By 3 July 1684, most of the Habsburg army was assembled and ready.
-Croatian ban Nikola Erdody, entrusted the supreme command of this army to general James Leslie.
-As a preparatory measure, local military commanders also intentionally spread false rumours about their main armies heading to Hungary, instead of actually launching their own offensives in Slavonia.
+By the 3rd of July 1684. most of the Habsburg army was assembled and ready.
+Croatian ban Nikola Erdody, entrusted the supreme command of this army to general James Leslie(A Scotsman serving the Habsburg Imperial Army).
+As a preparatory measure, local military commanders also intentionally spread false rumors about their main armies heading to Hungary, instead of actually launching their own offensives in Slavonia.